 Later, more people arrived, and there was dinner.
 A hearty dish of meatballs in a spicy tomato sauce.
 Sphaghetti, Garlic bread.
 Red wine.
 I could never afterwards recall the conversation at that dinner.
 It was as if I was an honoured guest at an intimate family dinner, an outsider made welcome at a private occasion for just a few close friends and relations.
 For a brief while, the burden of my grief was put by.
 It was laid aside, like the scarf and overcoat hung up in a little alcove by the door.
 It was like when someone carrying a huge and wearisome load for many miles, lays that burden down.

 For a while I was sat at the bar, talking to the barmaid, the one who’d smiled at me so winningly.
 She was telling me about her profoundly disabled son, and the struggles they had getting him dressed, or strapped into the car.
 I sipped a glass of some Aniseed spirits – Pernod, perhaps, or more likely Sambuca, in an Italian restaurant.
 “Don’t miss”, she said, a London barmaid to her fingertips, “your train”.
 I gave a start.
 Then she did something quite startling.
 In a quite intimate way, yet somehow in no way suggestive or inappropriate, she took hold of my hand, and said something.
 She said this:

 “Don’t look at your watch.”
 She looked right at me and said again, “Don’t look at your watch.
 Just put your coat on, and walk.”

 I put my coat on.
 The wonderful Italian waiter shook my hand.
 I opened the door and stepped out of the warm restaurant, into the cold night air.
-The snow must have stopped a while ago; I’d been in the place for hours, yet there was just the merest icing sugar dusting on the roofs of cars.
+The snow must have stopped a while ago; I must have been in the place for hours, yet there was just the merest icing sugar dusting on the roofs of the cars.
 At the corner, I saw the name of the street: Lorien street.